Customize a Scheduling Policy

 - Innovate.
 Lead and disrupt the field service industry.

 Ursa Major is just starting out.
 Maria is at the visualize and automate stages.
 She’s most concerned with using basic scheduling tools to gather data.
 She wants to see how long appointments take, how accurate travel times are, how often appointments run long or short, and more.
-Once she has enough data, she can start to improve her field service team’s results with optimization and innovation.
+When she has enough data, she can start to improve her field service team’s results with optimization and innovation.

 Create a Scheduling Policy